sourcesnow/xpspl/docs/quickstart.rst

 Signal driven programming is the development of software using a design where the flow is determined by signals.

-It relies heavily on the use of event processes, interruptions, mutable data and insane levels of decoupling.
+It relies heavily on the use of signaled processes, interruptions, mutable data and insane levels of decoupling.

-If you know GUI this will feel very familiar.

 The idea is nothing new and is in use right now on the device your reading this with, unless your on paper.